-Outdated and corrupted graphics driver can also affect SteamVR operation and result in an error.
-You can easily update graphics drivers on your PC using DriverFix.
+Outdated and corrupted graphics drivers can also affect SteamVR operation and result in an error and as you can see, it’s a pretty time-consuming task.

 DriverFix is a popular Windows utility that allows you to update outdated and missing drivers on your Windows system with a few clicks.
 You can choose to update a single or all the outdated drivers recommended by the tool at once.

 With lightning-fast scan and included driver manager, managing driver updates is easy.
 It also comes with a schedule manager that allows for automatic scans, updates and backup of drivers.

 - Huge driver database of over 1.8 million files